Optical properties of a disordered metallic film: local vs. collective phenomena

-One can observe that the theory is indeed very similar to the dual-fermion approach \cite{Rubtsov:2008}: formulas (\ref{GGdual}) and (\ref{SCC-DVA}) are the same as corresponding expression for the dual fermions, although Hubbard-Stratonovich transformation was not used in the presented approach for a disordered system.
+One can observe not only the ideology of the DVA resembles the dual-fermion approach\cite{Rubtsov:2008}, but also formal expressions (\ref{GGdual}) and (\ref{SCC-DVA}) coincide with corresponding expressions for the dual fermions, although the Hubbard-Stratonovich transformation was not used in the presented approach for a disordered system.

-Let us now consider the leading-order correction to the CPA, as it appers from the expansion (\ref{M-exp}).
+Let us now consider the leading-order correction to the CPA, as it appears from the expansion (\ref{M-exp}).
 As long as $\bra Y\ket = 0$, all odd members of this expansion vanish.
 The second term of the (\ref{M-exp}) is also equal to zero, since we require (\ref{SCC-DVA}) by construction of the method.
-It now follows that the next non-vanishing term of the (\ref{M-exp}) is of fourth order in $Y$.
+It now follows that the next non-vanishing term of the (\ref{M-exp}) is of the fourth order in $Y$.
 We can use standard techniques to achieve the following representation of this approximation in the form of the Dyson equation:

-where $\tilde G$ stands for $\bra M^{-1}\ket$, and represents the Green function in dual variables; $\tilde \Sigma$ is the dual self-energy part.
-The diagrammatic representation of this equation has the usual form shown on Fig.~\ref{fig:Diag}c, where $\tilde G$ is depicted as the double line, whereas single solid line corresponds to the bare dual propagator $R$.
-The self-energy part $\tilde \Sigma$, by the assumption above has the next form (Fig.~\ref{fig:Diag}b), and can be expressed as follows:
+where $\tilde \Sigma$ is the dual self-energy part.
+The diagrammatic representation of this equation has the usual form shown in Fig.~\ref{fig:Diag}c.
+The renormalized Green's function $\tilde G$ is depicted as the double line, whereas single solid line corresponds to the bare dual propagator $R$.
+The self-energy part $\tilde \Sigma$, by the assumption above has the following diagrammatic form (Fig.~\ref{fig:Diag}b), and can be expressed as follows: